chunxianwang/Pipelined-MIPS-Processor-with-Branch-Prediction/README.md

 Compile the project.
 Test the project with the pipelined_prediction.do file.

-# More detailed instruction can be found in the Project Report for Computer Arithmetic Course CE622.pdf
+# More detailed branch prediction background knowledge and test analyzing can be found in the Project Report for Computer Arithmetic Course CE622.pdf